 HAProxy Technologies’ R&D has released a patchset to enable seamless reloads of HAProxy without dropping packets in the process.
-The patchset has already been merged into the HAProxy 1.8 development branch and will soon be backported to HAProxy Enterprise Edition 1.7r1 and possibly 1.6r2.
+The patchset has already been merged into the HAProxy 1.8 development branch and will soon be backported to HAProxy Enterprise 1.7r1 and possibly 1.6r2.

 This work was done as part of a larger roadmap initiative at HAProxy Technologies to support more microservices use cases as we see those becoming more and more frequent.
 This particular fix should address large environments very well, where multiple services all share the same HAProxy servers, or where microservice orchestration systems add/remove services more frequently than in traditional load-balancing setups, or where a number of other use cases require frequent HAProxy reloads.

 Let me walk you through the history of the issue and how we arrived to the final solution.

 What users often call a « seamless » or « hitless » reload is a configuration update or a service upgrade performed with no impact on user experience.